 A number of helpful leaflets are available on the subject of fire safety when cooking, using electrical items and electric blankets: Documents on fire safety guidance (Gov.UK)

 Around half of home fires are caused by cooking accidents.
 Here are some tips to prevent them and to keep you safe.
 If you are concerned that you or a family member are becoming forgetful or confused about cooking, we can give you further advice.
-Please visit our home fire safety checks and alarms page for more information on how you can carry out your own fire safety check or how you can arrange for one of our home fire safety check visits.
+Please visit our home safety checks and alarms page for more information on how you can carry out your own home safety check or how you can arrange for one of our home safety check visits.
 A helpful video has been provided by our colleagues at Cheshire Fire and Rescue Service on how to stay safe whilst cooking.

 The most common cause of fire death in the home is smoking.
 If you or someone in your home smokes, there are a number of simple steps you can take to prevent a fire from happening in your home:

 E-cigarettes fire safety tips There have been a number of incidents in the UK caused by e-cigarettes or their chargers.
 To help reduce the risk, follow these safety tips:

 Two fires a day are started by candles, and along with incense and oil burners they are one of the biggest causes of fires within the home.
 Follow our tips to keep you and your home safe.

 Candles and naked flames

 Faulty electrics (appliances, wiring and overloaded sockets) cause around 6,000 fires in the home across the country every year.
 For some handy tips, watch the following short video (courtesy of Cheshire Fire and Rescue Service):